peknur/dockercontext/README.md

         self.assertEqual(0, len(ctx.container_id()), ctx.container_id())
 ```
-Note that although context blocks until container's state is `running` this does not meant that service inside container is ready.
+Note that although context blocks until container's state is `running` this does not mean that service inside container is ready.

 ## Tests
 `$ python -m unittest`